timothypratley/justice/README.md

 Users run into problems when trying to combine and reuse query parts to form new queries.
 Queries require rules to compose well and to be scoped.
 The built-in rules features take careful planning to wield.
+Justice is designed for clear and concise rule creation and composition.

 In his keynote,
 [Zeno and the tar pit](https://skillsmatter.com/skillscasts/12820-keynote-zeno-and-the-tar-pit),